 From 1998 onwards, J. Peter Schwalm worked continuously with Brian Eno.

 Together they released the album „Drawn From Life“, wrote the soundtrack to Nicolas Winding Refn's feature film „Fear X“, gave celebrated concerts in Europe and Japan.
 Since 2006 Schwalm has been a regular guest at the Punktfestival in Kristiansand, Norway, where he distinguished himself and elsewhere as one of the few experienced live remixers, among others for members of the widely acclaimed Ensemble Modern.
-In spring 2016 Schwalm's album „The Beauty Of Disaster“ was released.
+In spring 2016 Schwalm's album „The Beauty Of Disaster“ (Rare Noise Records) was released.
 Artistically, it revolved around a duality that shapes the visual arts and music as well as life itself: a certain melancholy that is always inherent in hope.
 The American PROG magazine praised:

 "Schwalm's pieces are nuanced and orchestrally textured, with meticulously sculpted, cinematic sound design..." and igloomag.com summed up: "Precise, skilful production work originates a crystal clear sound that intensifies the emotional charms and atmospheric aura of the peculiar, eclectic musicianship."

 The musician, born in Frankfurt am Main in 1970, had already distinguished himself through profound compositions and generally stood for rather dark facets of orchestral electronic music.